HouzuoGuo/laitos/doc/[Web-service]-simple-app-command-execution-API.md

 is subjected to the text linting rules defined in laitos configuration `HTTPFilters`.

 ## Tips
-- Make the URL location secure and hard to guess, it helps to secure this web service beyond password PIN protection!
+- Make the URL location secure and hard to guess, it helps to secure this web service beyond password protection!